INOV-NORTE/gamibot-docs/en/deployment/architecture.md

 ---
 title: Architecture
-description: Deployment architecture and infrastructure requirements for Gamibot.
+description: Deployment architecture and infrastructure requirements for GamiBot.
 ---

 # Deployment Architecture

-This page describes the production deployment architecture and infrastructure requirements for the Gamibot platform.
+This page describes the production deployment architecture and infrastructure requirements for the GamiBot platform.

 ---